Don Edkins

 Don Edkins is an international documentary filmmaker and producer.
 He was born in Cape Town in 1953.
 At the age of twenty-two he left South Africa for political reasons, and returned in 1994 to take part in his country’s first democratic elections.

 He produced the Southern African series on truth and reconciliation Landscape of Memory (1998), and the multi-awarded documentary project Steps for the Future (2001/04) – a collection of 38 films about Southern Africa in the time of HIV and AIDS.
 He is Executive Producer of the STEPS International global documentary project Why Democracy?
 10 long and 18 short films.
 He is Executive Producer on the STEPS International global documentary project Why Poverty?
 He is producing Dare to Dream and the AfriDocs initiative.
 In April 2014, he started AfriDocs, the first weekly primetime documentary strand across sub-Saharan Africa, that screens the best African and international documentary films twice a week, as well as special focus events on relevant issues facing African audiences.

+In 2026, Edkins produced the documentary short film An Open Field, directed by his son Teboho.
+The film follows an Orthodox Tewahedo community living at the crash site of Ethiopian Airlines Flight 302, in which Edkins' other son Max was killed.